DrYenyen/PPPwn-Tinker-GUI/README.md

 # Downloading the GUI Windows
 1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest Windows version and extract all the files to your folder of choice
 2. if Windows Defender flags the zip or any files allow them through.
 This is because GUI  tools house the the exploit  which is known by security software https://hackerone.com/reports/2177925
+3. Turn on your PS4 and connect it to your PC via ethernet.

 # Downloading the GUI Linux
 1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest Linux version and extract all the files to your folder of choice
+2. Turn on your PS4 and connect it to your PC via ethernet.

 # PPPwn-Tinker-GUI